ideamark/V-Words/README.md

-# V-Words
+# word-videos

 ## Summary

-V-Words is a word video clip maker, which can make word short videos from amount of video files.
+word-videos is a word video clip maker, which can make word short videos from amount of video files.
 Supports Windows, Linux, MacOS.

 Demo: